Porcelain Plaque "Life Guards Horse Regiment in Paris in 1814"

 Description

-On September 14, 1812, the troops of a united Europe, led by Napoleon I, entered Moscow.
-Believing, as they thought then and still think now, in the light of civilization, liberation, and so on, they had a rather grand self-image.
-However, by October 20, the "civilizers" had departed the capital of the "barbaric country," overwhelmed by the onslaught of "wild hordes."
-The reciprocal visit did not take long to follow.
-On March 31, 1814, after a very bloody battle in Paris, the "barbarians" entered the "stronghold of civilization."
-Unfortunately, photography was not known at that time, but drawings and paintings served as good substitutes.
-They allowed for a comparison between the behavior of civilized people and barbarians.
-And it is up to you to decide who is who.
+Porcelain plaque.
+Hand-painted based on a painting by an unknown artist from the Villevalde school, depicting "Life Guards Horse Regiment in Paris in 1814," set in a wooden frame.
+Plaque size: 25.5 x 21.5 cm, frame size: 38.5 x 34.5 cm.
+Crafted by Lada Bystritskaya's workshop.
+Saint Petersburg, 2007.
+Hand-painted by Olga Volkova.
+1812-1814.
+Moscow-Paris On September 14, 1812, the united European armies led by Napoleon I entered Moscow, believing they were bringing the light of civilization, liberation, and so on.
+However, on October 20, the "civilizers" left the capital of the "barbarian country" under the onslaught of the "wild hordes."
+The return visit did not take long: on March 31, 1814, after the bloody Battle of Paris, the "barbarians" entered the "stronghold of civilization."
+Unfortunately, photography was unknown at the time, but drawings and paintings served as good substitutes, allowing us to compare the behavior of civilized men and barbarians.
+Who is who, however, is up to you to decide.

 Lot No. 5348